 The information on this page came together as a result of the collaboration of Art&Dialogue e.V in Berlin, Germany, with the l’Union des Cultes Traditionelles du Togo, and with financial support of the Mondriaan Foundation, Amsterdam.
 Art&Dialogue supports the UCTT in its claim for the restitution of powerful spiritual objects from western collections.
 Together, we want to resolve the question, if and how it is possible to return “museum pieces” to their original status as spiritual objects.
-What should their new surrounding offer, and what use could this process have for the communities to which those objects are returning.
+What should their new surroundings offer, and what use could this process have for the communities to which those objects are returning.
+This project also poses crucial questions about the potency of replicas to absorb audiences in enduring emotional encounters with universal art treasures.
 Throughout this collaboration artists, scholars, cultural researchers, spiritual dignitaries, political activists, and cultural workers speak about, explore and celebrate their differences and commonalities by giving space to and exchange spiritual knowledge and narratives.
 By revisiting past places and times, we hope to open up new possibilities of the present.
-This project wants to make a small contribution to a series of projects, films, books, and theories that also aim for the decolonisation of thought and the deconstruction of structures that keep western power and privilege in place.
+This project wants to make a small contribution to a series of projects, films, books, and theories that also aim for the decolonization of thought and the deconstruction of structures that keep western powers, borders, and privileges in place.

 The Villa Karo Finnish Cultural Center Museum in Grand Popo, Benin, houses a collection of Mami Wata figurines from private collector Matti-Juhani Karila.